-Eligible Project Types:

-Purpose built or rehabilitated nonprofit owned and operated shelters where:

-- Each household or single person has its own sleeping room(s); - All occupants are reasonably expected to stay for a minimum of 30 days; - · Evidence of site control; - An award of a request for proposal from DHS was received; - A "negotiation letter" from DHS was received and an indication that the project is actively in negotiations with DHS - It is in partnership with a nonprofit, 501(c)3 service provider preapproved by the Fund2; - It is in association with at least two (2) of the following: a public amenity; an evidence-based program design; a proposed affordable housing development; - Construction is expected to begin within 12-18 months of the making of the Shelter Loan; - As-of-right under zoning (including appropriate use group to allow residency for 30 days or more), no additional discretionary approvals required except on a case-by-case basis dependent on evidence of support for discretionary approval; - JVs with for-profit developers permitted on exceptional, caseby-case basis provided long-term nonprofit ownership of the shelter.
+Eligible Project Types: Purpose built or rehabilitated nonprofit owned and operated shelters where: Each household or single person has its own sleeping room(s); All occupants are reasonably expected to stay for a minimum of 30 days; Evidence of site control; An award of a request for proposal from DHS was received; A "negotiation letter" from DHS was received and an indication that the project is actively in negotiations with DHS It is in partnership with a nonprofit, 501(c)3 service provider preapproved by the Fund; It is in association with at least two (2) of the following: a public amenity; an evidence-based program design; a proposed affordable housing development; Construction is expected to begin within 12-18 months of the making of the Shelter Loan; As-of-right under zoning (including appropriate use group to allow residency for 30 days or more), no additional discretionary approvals required except on a case-by-case basis dependent on evidence of support for discretionary approval; JVs with for-profit developers permitted on exceptional, case-by-case basis provided long-term nonprofit ownership of the shelter.
+Eligible Sponsors Pre-qualified, non-profit developers of shelters in New York City.
+Eligible Use of Proceeds Acquisition costs, appraisal, architectural/engineering, environmental site assessments, CEQR/SEQR/NEPA, geotech, green engineering, insurance, legal fees, origination fees, permits, expediting, carrying costs, e.g., property taxes or other municipal charges, Shelter Loan fees, and applications for take-out financing.
+For the avoidance of doubt, Proceeds cannot be used for salaries, working capital or development consultants.
+PRI Considerations: Compliance with IRS charital.lity regulations requires that the Fund provide loans that would not otherwise be available on similar terms, if at all, from commercial lenders.
+Borrowers will confirm this in the Shelter Loan Agreement.